colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 Next, you'll reference the `<canvas>` element that you've added to the page from JavaScript.

-Create a new fie called in the `src` directory called `FrontEnd.js`.
+Create a new file called in the `src` directory called `FrontEnd.js`.
 This will handle the front-end logic of the game.

 Add the following code to the file you've just created: